Wondering how to reduce bounce rate?

 10. Translate Site For International Traffic

-If your analytic tool picks up significant international traffic, then the high bounce rate could be a sign that some of your international visitors are struggling to use your site.
-Translating your site to different languages will help retain international traffic and reduce your bounce rate.
+If your analytic tool picks up significant international traffic, the high bounce rate could indicate that some of your international visitors are struggling to use your site.
+Translating your site to different languages will help retain international traffic and reduce bounce rates.
 All you need to do is install and set up a translation plugin

 Conclusion